Graduate Student Scholarships

 Note: The scholarship is not intended to initiate a thesis or dissertation but rather to provide access to crucial scholarly information and resources in Canada (or international institution) in support of a thesis/dissertation at the point of being written.

-Students in the social sciences or humanities who are in the process of preparing a graduate thesis or doctoral dissertation in Canada Studies (Master’s/Ph.D. level).
+Students in the social sciences or humanities who are in the process of preparing a graduate thesis or doctoral dissertation in Canada Studies (Master’s/PhD level).

 1. The student must be at the thesis or dissertation stage.

-2. The student must have obtained in writing the support of a faculty member at a Canadian university (or international institution) who has agreed to act as the student’s academic mentor during the tenure of his/her scholarship.
+2. The student must have obtained in writing the support of a faculty member at a Canadian university or research institution (or equivalent international institution) who has agreed to act as the student’s academic mentor during the tenure of his/her scholarship.
 The mentor may act in an informal capacity and will arrange for library privileges, contacts with other faculty and students, and generally try to facilitate the student’s research.
 The academic mentor will not be expected to act in the role of supervisor.

 NOTE: A copy of the awardee’s thesis, once completed, should be sent to the ICCS Secretariat as a pdf file.